 We try our best to make our events more eco-friendly because we believe that we all need to make an effort to respect Mother Earth and our environment.
 Please help us by putting your waste in the right bins.
 Don’t waste food; all leftovers will be donated to less fortunate people.

 We encourage all runners, family, friends and spectators to share a ride or take public transportation to the expo and to the race.
 If 10,000 runners all drove 20 miles, we’d produce about 100 tons of CO2.
 That’s because every mile you drive produces about one pound of carbon dioxide.
 So carpooling and public transport can dramatically reduce our footprint.

-Check out www3.ttc.ca and their Trip Planner (on the left hand side of their site) to see what bus and/or streetcar can drive you to our event.
+Check out www.ttc.ca and their Trip Planner to see what bus and/or streetcar you can take to our event.
 Fares: $3.25 per trip; or you can purchase a DAY PASS.
-Details of routes and fares at www3.ttc.ca.
-For all inquiries regarding TTC service on race day: www3.ttc.ca or call (416) 393-INFO (4636).
+Details of routes and fares at www.ttc.ca.
+For all inquiries regarding TTC service on race day: www.ttc.ca or call (416) 393-INFO (4636).